Layerex/osu-cleaner-cli/README.md

 # osu-cleaner-cli

-Script to remove unwanted files from osu!
+Remove unwanted files from osu!
 Songs directory.
 A rewrite of [that](https://github.com/henntix/osu-cleaner) tool, which is not cross-platform and does not work as intended.

 ## Installation